pratyush07-hub/friskytrailsCRM/README.md

 # FriskyTrails CRM

-A customer relationship management application for travel agencies to manage client leads and assign them to agents.
+FriskyTrails CRM to manage client leads and assign them to agents.

 ## Tech Stack